ceasermikes002/ceasermikes002/README.md

 ---

 ### Fun Fact
-> When I'm not coding, you'll find me learning about YC and startups or vibing to Lana Del Rey, Arctic Monkeys, The Neighbourhood, Cigarettes After Sex.
+> When I'm not coding, you'll find me learning about system design, devops, YC, and startups or vibing to Lana Del Rey, Arctic Monkeys, The Neighbourhood, Cigarettes After Sex.

 ---